FrontEndFoxes/curriculum/workshop/mini3.md

 Currently, there is nothing in this new file except a setup() and loop() function.
 Let's start adding code to this file.

 ::: tip 💡
 Photons are basically wifi-connected Arduinos, so if you have experience in Arduino development, this code will look familiar.
 Arduino 'sketches', or firmware that is written to a hardware device, are commonly written in C or C++.
-We're going to write a bit of C++ to control the central LED light on the device, avoiding any soldering or extra wiring.
-The Particle kit, however, comes with a few extras, so feel free to explore them more!
+We're going to write a bit of C++ code to control the central LED light on the device, avoiding any soldering or extra wiring.
+The Particle kit, however, comes with a few extras, so feel free to explore them more later on!
 :::

-Right now, your Photon is lit up in the center LED, and is 'breathing cyan' or pulsing a kind of greenish blue color, if everything is going well.
+Right now, your Photon is lit up in the center LED, and should be 'breathing cyan' or pulsing a kind of greenish blue color, if everything is going well.
 Let's flash some code to it to turn the central light white.

 ### 3. Flash Some Code

+To the right of the Build IDE, you'll see a black window with some lines of code.
 Inside the loop() function's curly brackets, paste the following code:

 ```js
 RGB.control(true);